 Centene says COVID-19 costs could rise in coming quarters as Delta poses threat

-July 27 (Reuters) - Centene Corp (CNC.N) on Tuesday became the latest U.S. health insurer to warn of higher COVID-19 costs in the coming quarters due to the impact of the Delta variant, which has become the dominant coronavirus strain globally.
+(Reuters) -Centene Corp on Tuesday became the latest U.S. health insurer to warn of higher COVID-19 costs in the coming quarters due to the impact of the Delta variant, which has become the dominant coronavirus strain globally.

 The company’s shares were down about 3% at $70.50 after Centene reported a jump in medical costs in the second quarter, as COVID-19 vaccinations led to a recovery in demand for elective medical care that had been postponed during the height of the pandemic.

-Continued uncertainty caused by the emergence of coronavirus variants and new infection outbreaks in parts of the United States led rivals, such as UnitedHealth Group Inc (UNH.N) and Anthem Inc (ANTM.N), to be prudent about their 2021 growth forecasts.
+Continued uncertainty caused by the emergence of coronavirus variants and new infection outbreaks in parts of the United States led rivals, such as UnitedHealth Group Inc and Anthem Inc, to be prudent about their 2021 growth forecasts.

 Centene said its COVID-19 costs could reverse course from a decline in June, based on trends related to the Delta variant, which in recent weeks caused new COVID-19 cases to flare up in some parts of the country with low vaccination rates.